Chandrakant6/chandu-distance/README.md

 - **Game-optimized**: Ideal for pathfinding in grid-based games
 - **Robust validation**: Comprehensive input validation with clear error messages
 - **Modular design**: Clean, testable, and maintainable code structure
+- **Visualization tools**: Built-in plotting capabilities for analysis and demonstration

 ## Use Cases